SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie had returned to making pancakes, while Rarity had taken the seat across from Rainbow.

-Fluttershy said, "these pancakes are delicious Pinkie," before starting to eat again.
+Fluttershy said, "These pancakes are delicious Pinkie," before starting to eat again.

-Pinkie responded, "it's because they're made with love."
+Pinkie responded, "It's because they're made with love."

 Moments later Pinkie slid a plate with one pancake on it in front of Rainbow.

-Rainbow said, "thank you," before beginning to eat.
+Rainbow said, "Thank you," before beginning to eat.

 "You're welcome," Pinkie replied before starting to make Rarity's pancakes.

 Fluttershy finished her pancakes, getting down from the table she took her dishes and placed then in the sink before returning to her seat.

-Fluttershy asked, "do you two have a set date for your date?"
+Fluttershy asked, "Do you two have a set date for your date?"

 Pinkie answered, "I was thinking the day after tomorrow, if that's okay with you, Rarity?"

-Rarity answered, "that should work for me, darling."
+Rarity answered, "That should work for me, darling."

-Fluttershy remarked, "that party was great last night, I'm happy for you girls."
+Fluttershy remarked, "That party was great last night, I'm happy for you girls."

-Rarity said, "thank you, I'm glad it went well."
+Rarity said, "Thank you, I'm glad it went well."

-Pinkie replied, "me too, I love when my friends are happy."
+Pinkie replied, "Me too, I love when my friends are happy."

 All four ponies went silent for a moment as Pinkie continued to make pancakes.

-Rarity broke the silence, asking, "so, Rainbow, do you think you could see yourself having a special somepony anytime?"
+Rarity broke the silence when she asked, "So, Rainbow, do you think you could see yourself having a special somepony anytime?"

 Everypony turned to look at Rainbow, awaiting her answer.
 Fluttershy's heart started beating faster.

 *I hope so...*

-Rainbow played it cool, simply answering, "yes."
+Rainbow played it cool, simply answering, "Yes."

-Rarity followed it up with another question, "pardon the intrusion, but would you rather be with a mare or a stallion?"
+Rarity followed it up with another question.
+"Pardon the intrusion, but would you rather be with a mare or a stallion?"

-Fluttershy's mouth hung open at Rarity's boldness, *I hope she likes mare...*
+Fluttershy's mouth hung open at Rarity's boldness. *I hope she likes mare...*

-Rainbow, a little perturbed, answered, "if you must know, I like both, but I prefer mares.
+Rainbow, a little perturbed, answered, "If you must know, I like both, but I prefer mares.
 Now if you don't mind, I'd like to change the subject."

-Rarity apologized, "sorry darling, I was just curious, I do think you'd look absolutely adorable in a relationship."
+Rarity apologized, "Sorry darling, I was just curious, I do think you'd look absolutely adorable in a relationship."

-Rainbow, having calmed herself, said, "well, I appreciate the thought, but I can handle my own dating life."
+Rainbow, having calmed herself, said, "Well, I appreciate the thought, but I can handle my own dating life."

-Everypony went quite again, this time being interrupted by Pinkie, "pancakes are done."
+Everypony went quite again, this time being interrupted by Pinkie.
+"Pancakes are done."

-Pinkie brought over three plates one by one, setting them in front of Rainbow, Rarity, and herself.
+Pinkie brought over two plates one at a time, setting them in front of Rarity, and herself.

-Each of the ponies began to eat.
+Rarity and Pinkie began to eat.

 *I should tell them I like mares, it will let her know I'm available, right?*

 Fluttershy practically whispered, "I like mares too."

-Rainbow, who was closest to Fluttershy, turned to her, "did you say something?"
+Rainbow, who was closest to Fluttershy, turned to her.
+"Did you say something?"

-Fluttershy tried again, "I like mares," this time louder, but still nopony could make it out.
+Fluttershy tried again.
+"I like mares."
+This time louder, but still nopony could make it out.

-Rarity and Pinkie did notice she was trying to say something.
+Rarity and Pinkie both noticed she was trying to say something.

 Fluttershy sat there, all three pairs of eyes trained on her.

 *You can do this, Fluttershy, remember your practice.*

-Fluttershy confidently said, "I like mares," but Rainbow was the only one able to hear it.
+Fluttershy confidently said, "I like mares."
+But Rainbow was the only one able to hear it.

 "Could you repeat that, I'm not sure I heard you correctly," Rainbow said.

 Fluttershy took a deep breath, *you got this.*

-Fluttershy achieved her small victory, "I like mares too," she said speaking at normal volume.
+Fluttershy achieved her small victory.
+"I like mares too," she said speaking at normal volume.

 Rainbow Dash and Pinkie's mouth were agape, both ponies surprised.

-Rarity recovered the quickest, "oh darling, that's wonderful."
+Rarity recovered the quickest.
+"Oh darling, that's wonderful."

-Rainbow did her best to not act excited, "that's cool."
+Rainbow did her best to not act excited.
+"That's cool."

-Pinkie encouraged her, "I hope you find that special mare soon."
+Pinkie encouraged her.
+"I hope you find that special mare soon."

 *Me too,* she thought as she looked at Rainbow.

 Rainbow buried her head in her food as she ate.
-Fluttershy could have sworn she saw her checks turning red.
+Fluttershy could have sworn she saw her blushing.

 Pinkie and Rarity started eating their pancakes again.
 The room was silent except for the sound of eating.

-Fluttershy thought about Rainbow, *I can't tell from her reaction.
+Fluttershy thought about Rainbow.

+*I can't tell from her reaction.
 She's acting weird, but I don't know if it's in a good way or not.*

 Rainbow finished her pancake, mouth covered in pancake debris.
 Fluttershy looked at her a giggled.

-"You're mouth is a mess," Fluttershy informed her.
+"Your mouth is a mess," Fluttershy informed her.

-Rainbow wiped her mouth, "thanks."
+Rainbow wiped her mouth.
+"Thanks."

-Fluttershy offered, "want me to get that for you?" as she gestured towards her plate.
+Fluttershy offered, "Want me to get that for you?" as she gestured towards her plate.

 "Sure," Rainbow said.

 Fluttershy took Rainbow's plate to the sink and placed it atop hers.
 Returning to her chair, she sat down and looked over at Pinkie and Rarity, both were still eating but Pinkie was far closer to finishing.

 Fluttershy looked at Rainbow, seeing her starring back.
-Both ponies just starred at each other for a moment until Fluttershy broke, averting her gaze to look at Pinkie and Rarity.
+Both ponies just stared at each other for a moment until Fluttershy broke eye contact, averting her gaze to look at Pinkie and Rarity.

 Pinkie had finished her food and was getting down from the table and taking her plate to the sink.
-Fluttershy looked at Rarity, who still had 2 pancakes left to eat.
+Fluttershy looked at Rarity, who still had two pancakes left to eat.

 Fluttershy heard water running, looking over she saw Pinkie had started to do the dishes. *How nice of her,* Fluttershy thought.